 The stuff is bizarre, and crazy, and completely mesmerizing.

 It combines science and sensory play into a perfect experience for all ages.

 Although we have made it a few times, this last time we wanted to pump up the experimental value a bit and create our own oobleck science experiment.
 We decided to try two different recipes for making oobleck and compare the results.

-See?
-This is after about ten minutes of play, it no longer became solid under pressure.
-We made a second batch with the same results.
+We made a second batch and played with the ratios a bit, but with the same results.
 The good news is that clean up was a lot easier since it was half dish soap.
 There were bubbles everywhere!

 1 Cup Cornstarch